tejank10/tejank10.github.io/about.md

 ---

 I am Tejan Karmali, 3rd year Computer Science undergrad at National Institute of Technology Goa.
 I am a passionate programmer.
-I aminterested in Deep Learning.
+I am interested in Deep Learning.
 In my free time, I like reading about Deep Learning related news and articles.